ChrNg404/Data_Science_ETL_Project/README.md

 # ETL Project
 Our team was curious about what our job prospects after class looked like.
 As a result, we wanted to answer a few questions with as much data as we could find.
 We then cleaned the data and loaded it into MongoDb.
 We also loaded what we found onto a website for a fake company named "Data Future" so that anyone interested in our work has an easier time viewing our findings.

+For our analysis:

-Our website (analysis only) is at: https://chrng404.github.io/Data_Science_ETL_Project/templates/index.html
+visit our website at: https://chrng404.github.io/Data_Science_ETL_Project/templates/index.html

-Our website with web application incorporated: run "app.py" and view website on local host
+To test out our web application:

+run "app.py" and view website on local host.
+Click button "Find jobs in San Diego" on homepage to view combined results of real-time, most recent data science job postings from different career sites

 For a better look at our findings, please feel free to visit our website or view the powerpoint presentation.